CH-0909/UM-Gearbox-Dataset/README.md

 The dataset contains multi-sensor monitoring data for gears and bearings, and the data acquisition experiments were accomplished on two experimental platforms named Test Rig A and Test Rig B, respectively.

 ** TEST RIG A **
 Test Rig A is driven by a motor and the transmission system comprises a planetary gearbox and a parallel gearbox.
-The fault components include the sun gear G1 in the planetary gearbox, the gear G2 on the second stage drive shaft in the parallel gearbox and the bearing B1 of the second stage drive shaft.
+The fault components include the sun gear G1 in the planetary gearbox, the gear G2 on the second stage drive shaft in the parallel gearbox, and the bearing B1 of the second stage drive shaft.
 At the other end of the system is a magnetic brake.

 **The following faulty parts are used on Test Rig A：**